Yosemite Winter Wilderness Permits (November–April)

 Yosemite Wilderness Permit Reservations

 Wilderness permit reservations are available up to 24 weeks (168 days) in advance.
-To view a table that indicates the earliest date to submit a reservation request, click here.
+The National Park Service has a table of dates for reservation requests.
 Reservations are not available two or fewer days in advance (see below for information about first-come, first-served permits).

 The cost for each confirmed reservation is $5 plus $5 per person.
 This fee is non-refundable and non-transferable.
 All changes to existing permit reservations must be made by the trip leader.